Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Experimental Evaluation

 \subsubsection{Dataset}

-We conduct our experiments using the widely adopted Tor-based website fingerprinting dataset originally collected by \cite{sirinam2018deep}, which has become a standard benchmark in recent WF research, including works such as~\cite{shen2023subverting, shen2024real, zhou2023wf, de2020trafficsliver}.
-The dataset comprises two parts: a \textit{closed-world} set and an \textit{open-world} set.
-The closed-world subset includes 1{,}000 traffic traces for each of 95 monitored webpages, totaling 95{,}000 labeled instances.
-All traces were collected via real Tor connections and reflect authentic network conditions including congestion, jitter, and Tor circuit variability.
+We conduct our experiments on two well-known public WF datasets.
+The first is collected by Sirinam et al.~\cite{sirinam2018deep}, and it has become a standard benchmark in recent WF research~\cite{shen2023subverting, shen2024real, zhou2023wf, de2020trafficsliver}.
+For our experiments, we used its \textit{ closed-world} subset, which contains 1,000 traffic traces for each of the 95 monitored websites.
+The second is the large-scale Automated Website Fingerprinting (AWF) dataset from Rimmer et al.~\cite{rimmer2017automated}.
+From this collection, we use the subset corresponding to the top 100 most popular websites, which provides 2,500 traffic traces per website.
+Specifically, both data sets consist of traces collected over live Tor connections, reflecting authentic and variable network conditions, including congestion, jitter, and circuit diversity.